othercat/CJKFontScript/README.md

 3. AEDKit Scripts and `restore.sh` are updated with SHSDeskInterface's removal introduced.

 ####2014Oct26(MST) Wave 2, Codename "Touma Kazusa" (冬馬和紗)####
-These bug fixes were introduced regarding to the First "Stable" Release:
+These bug fixes were introduced regarding to the wave1:

 1. We changed constant of PlistRegEx into variable to make sure PlistRegEx will be downloaded to the Working Directory, not the User Root folder `./`.
 2. MD5 CheckSum process of PlistRegEx has been introduced.